 Preheat your oven to 400°F.

-Brush the edges lightly with egg wash and sprinkle with a little extra sugar, if desired.
+Brush the edges lightly with egg wash and sprinkle with a little extra sugar.

-Let cool for at least 10 minutes, then sprinkle with fresh basil and serve with vanilla ice cream or homemade whipped cream.
+Let cool for 5-10 minutes, then serve the mini blueberry galettes with vanilla ice cream or homemade whipped cream.

 While these mini blueberry thyme galettes are delicious warm, the filling will set more as they cool.
 You can store these mini blueberry galettes in the fridge for 2-3 days but I promise they won't last that long!